-Trump says Guatemala signing deal to restrict asylum cases
+US, Guatemala sign agreement to restrict asylum cases

-WASHINGTON (AP) — President Donald Trump announced Friday that Guatemala is signing an agreement to restrict asylum applications to the U.S. from Central America.
+WASHINGTON (AP) — The Trump administration signed an agreement with Guatemala that will restrict asylum applications to the U.S. from Central America.

-The so-called “safe third country” agreement would require migrants, including Salvadorans and Hondurans, who cross into Guatemala on their way to the U.S. to apply for protections in Guatemala instead of at the U.S. border.
-It could potentially ease the crush of migrants overwhelming the U.S. immigration system and hand Trump a concession he could herald as a win as he struggles to live up to his campaign promises on immigration.
+The “safe third country” agreement would require migrants, including Salvadorans and Hondurans, who cross into Guatemala on their way to the U.S. to apply for protections in Guatemala instead of at the U.S. border.
+It could potentially ease the crush of migrants overwhelming the U.S. immigration system, although many questions remain about how the agreement will be executed.

+President Donald Trump on Friday heralded the concession as a win as he struggles to live up to his campaign promises on immigration.

-“This is a very big day,” Trump said.
+“This is a very big day,” he said.
 “We have long been working with Guatemala and now we can do it the right way.”

-He claimed, “This landmark agreement will put the coyotes and smugglers out of business.”
+He claimed that “this landmark agreement will put the coyotes and smugglers out of business.”

 The announcement comes after a court in California blocked Trump’s most restrictive asylum effort to date, one that would effectively end protections at the southern border.